CrossingsCon/spotbot/README.md

 ## Features

 - Wishes users happy birthday on their birthday
-- Spotlights a new channel every Friday
+- Spotlights a new channel every month

 ## Setup